By Michael Crist

 Faculty Peer Reviewed

 We give hope to patients with advanced kidney disease that a transplant will save them from their Monday, Wednesday, Friday trips to the dialysis unit.
-But how certain are …
+But how certain …

 By Kylie Birnbaum